 There is no doubt you have heard terms in the news like Cryptocurrency, Bitcoin and Blockchain and understood at a minimum that economic value is changing hands in a potentially very different way than the conventional methods of payments we’re all used to.
 Well, there is excitement, opportunity and plenty of confusion to go around.

-The blockchain, simply put, is a sophisticated data structure that records the entire history of exchanges of some asset and is self-contained – the asset knows everywhere it’s been.
-As a silly example, a dollar bill that can tell you its history – what it was exchanged for along the way, like:
+The blockchain is a sophisticated data structure that records the entire history of exchanges of some asset and is self-contained – the asset knows everywhere it’s been.
+As a silly example, a dollar bill that can tell you its history – what it was exchanged for along the way, for example:

 1) Issued to Bank X by the Federal Reserve